 Overview & Background

 Sound Transit convened an Independent Review Team (IRT) to assess 23 identified safety issues related to operating light rail across the floating bridge, and sought concurrence from WSDOT and FHWA.
-A user-friendly citizens' guide to these resolved technical considerations will be available in the spring of 2017 from Sound Transit.
+A user-friendly citizens' guide to these resolved technical considerations will be available in the mid-2017 from Sound Transit.

 Once all construction components are complete, Sound Transit will test and open the entire East Link corridor for passenger service in 2023.
 Sound Transit is also conducting environmental review on a future extension to downtown Redmond.

 According to Sound Transit, the Eastside is one of the region's fastest growing economic and residential centers.
 The job and population growth, however, is putting increasing demand on the Eastside's transportation system.
 East Link will provide an alternative to driving on congested roads.
 Because light rail trains operate in their own right-of-way, they provide fast, smooth and reliable service no matter what the weather or traffic conditions.
 East Link will connect directly to the Central Link light rail line for a no-transfer ride between Redmond, Bellevue, Mercer Island and the University of Washington via downtown Seattle and Capitol Hill.
 A ride from Mercer Island to the UW campus will take just 20 minutes.

 The trackway will run across the center roadway floating bridge between Seattle and Mercer Island, and will displace permanently all vehicle traffic onto the mainline roadways.
 To partially compensate for the lane closures, WSDOT installed HOV lanes in each direction of mainline I-90, under a project known as R8A-Stage 3.

 Click here to view a video animation previewing the East Link route from Seattle to MI to Redmond (representing the 60% Design, July 2014).